ZEN-universe/ZEN-garden/README.md

 * for any modification, every developer should create a new branch of "development" to modify the code.
 * this can be done from the "development" branch with: 'git branch new_branch_name'
 * once the modifications are done:
+  '''
-  'git add .'
+  git add .
-  'git commit'
+  git commit
-  'git push origin new_branch_name'
+  'it push origin new_branch_name
+  '''